Tommy Trinder: Fulham FC (1960–1976)

 Trinder was a lifelong supporter of Fulham Football Club.
 By 1948, he was a director at the club and from 1959 until 1976, he was chairman of the club.
 In this position, Trinder championed the midfielder Johnny Haynes.
 Confident that football's £20 maximum wage would remain in place, Trinder told Haynes that he would pay him £100 a week if he could.
 He repeated this to the press, telling them "If he asks for it, who am I to deny it to the best player in the world?".
 The wage cap was lifted in 1961 and Trinder kept his word.
 The rise kept Haynes from signing with A.C.
 Milan and he remained with Fulham until 1970.
 The Daily Mail sports columnist J. L. Manning described Trinder's move as "a bold, brave and sensible application of soccer’s New Deal".
 During his chairmanship, Trinder continued to perform in provincial theatres, pantomime and holiday camps and jokes about Fulham became a regular part of his act.
 He also continued to make occasional film appearances.

 Trinder's television appearances were largely limited to guest spots on programmes including The Dickie Valentine Show during the 1960s.
 In May 1964, he reprised his Champagne Charlie character in the first of several appearances on the BBC music hall programme The Good Old Days.
 Later that year, Trinder adapted to the satire boom with appearances in six episodes of the BBC series Not So Much a Programme, More a Way of Life.

 Trinder performed before the British royal family in six Royal Variety Performances between 1945 and 1980.
-From 1937 onwards, he was a proud and active member of the exclusive entertainment fraternity, the Grand Order of Water Rats.
+From 1937 onwards, he was a member of the exclusive entertainment fraternity, the Grand Order of Water Rats.
 He served three non-consecutive terms as its "King Rat" in 1955, 1963 and 1965.

 In 1956, Trinder was President of the Lord's Taverners cricketing charity.
 Trinder celebrated 50 years in showbusiness in 1971.
 In 1975, he was appointed a CBE for services to charity.